leecheeyong/DatePortal/README.md

 # [Date Portal](https://dateportal.vercel.app)

-Date Portal is a web app to help you organize your romantic life, track your dates, manage your budget, set reminders, and keep promises.
+Date Portal is an AI integrated web app to help you organize your romantic life, track your dates, manage your budget, set reminders, and keep promises.

 ## Features